 Inpatient Addiction Treatment vs. Outpatient Therapy

-In an inpatient setting, the person being treated stays in a hospital for a period of time and is under strict evaluation 24 hours a day.
+In an inpatient setting, the individual stays at the treatment facility for a period of time and is under strict evaluation 24 hours a day.
 This can be advantageous for someone struggling with severe, long-term alcohol addiction where withdrawal symptoms could actually be hazardous to the patient’s health, as it ensures that medical treatment is readily available should the patient go into a health crisis.